triton-inference-server/server/README.md

 ----
 Triton Inference Server is an inference serving software that streamlines AI inferencing.
-Triton enables teams to deploy any AI model from multiple deep learning and machine learning frameworks, including TensorFlow, PyTorch, ONNX, OpenVINO, Python and more.
+Triton enables teams to deploy any AI model from multiple deep learning and machine learning frameworks, including TensorRT, TensorFlow, PyTorch, ONNX, OpenVINO, Python and more.
 Triton supports inference across cloud, data center, edge and embedded devices on NVIDIA GPUs, x86 and ARM CPU, or AWS Inferentia.
 Triton delivers optimized performance for many query types, including real time, batched, ensembles and audio/video streaming.